 Config.yml is the main configuration YAML file used by Sipwise NGCP.
-After every changes it need to run the command ngcpcfg apply to apply changes (followed by ngcpcfg push in the PRO version to apply changes to sp2).
+After every changes it need to run the command ngcpcfg apply my commit message to apply changes (followed by ngcpcfg push in the PRO version to apply changes to sp2).
 The following is a brief description of the main variables contained into /etc/ngcp-config/config.yml file.